maiyuki/linux2-labs/Networking/6-nfs/README.md

 ## Extra

 - Configure `client02` like `client01` but remember to mount the `backups` also
-- You can controll access with IP and file permissons.
+- You can control access with IP and file permissions.
 Play around with it.
-You can change IP, create users and set file permissions.
+You can change IP, create users, and set file permissions.

 ## Link